(Photo from Wiki Media Commons)

 “I am going to show you how to mix the egg first," Toru said, as he walked to and opened the refrigerator door, grabbing a carton of eggs.

 "You need to put ten eggs, sugar, salt, a small amount of soy sauce, and dashi in a bowl," Toru explained.
 "Which means you need to start making dashi first.
 But, look here.
-I made the dashi already for you.
+I made the dashi all ready for you.
 Dashi needs to be cold to mix with eggs.
 If it’s hot, it will harden the eggs.
 So, be careful."
 Toru started to crack the eggs into the bowl.

 "Soy sauce is for the flavor, not for the taste.
 Just add a little bit, like one tablespoonful.
 When you add too much soy sauce, the color becomes brown.
 You want to keep it nice and golden yellow," Toru said.